-View a sample Connecticut rental application form template below (no sign up).
-Read further down our page to learn more about what’s included on rental applications in Connecticut, what information a landlord CAN’T ask for, and what Connecticut-specific regulations apply to the rental application process.
+View a sample Connecticut rental application form below and read further to learn more about what information should be included on rental applications in Connecticut, what information a landlord CAN’T ask for, and what Connecticut-specific regulations apply to the application process.

 Disclaimer: the templates provided on this website are for reference & general informational purposes only.
 You should always speak with an attorney for all legal matters.